syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Set the formatting to the tooltip.
+Sets formatting to the tooltip.